aparna-suresh-android/Tivi/README.md

 It is a simple app that lists the Tv shows.

+The app makes use of the apis from, https://developers.themoviedb.org/ to fetch the TV shows.

 There are two screens

 First Screen : Lists the popular shows